Only 1 hour northeast of Salt Lake City

-Our cozy guestrooms have a warm alpine motif reflecting the beauty of the surrounding Wasatch Mountains.
+Our cozy guestrooms have a warm alpine motif with multiple windows reflecting the beauty of the surrounding Wasatch Mountains.
 The beautiful perennial gardens, lawn furniture and shade trees on the property provide a relaxing environment outside.

 Alpine recreation abounds in the Ogden Valley.
 Nearby Snowbasin Resort offers lift served mountain biking, hiking, dining and concerts throughout the summer into late September.
-Unwind on Pineview Reservior.
+Unwind on jthe sandy beaches of Pineview Reservior.
 The Ogden valley has a stunning display of fall colors and 360 degree views.
 Wildlife is abundant..

 Shooting Star Saloon...
 A fantastic hole in the wall saloon is famous for its history, Star burgers and tap beer, 11am - 9pm 7 days ( 801) 745-2002

 Subway Sandwiches 8am - 9pm 7 days (801) 745 -9660